-We define the scaled latent positions under this model as $U= (\theta_n)^{1/2}X$.
 Clearly, $P=UU^T$, and we assume that this $U$ matrix is the same matrix of latent factors as in the outcome equation.
 The latent factors $U_i$ are therefore assumed to be obtained from a $d$ dimensional continuous latent space that satisfies the specified constraint.
 The scaling factor $\theta_n$ controls the sparsity of the resulting network with growing $n$ since the number of edges in the network is $O(n^2\theta_n)$.
 While $\theta_n =O(1)$ will lead to a dense graph, a typical poly-log degree growth rate $\theta_n = O(\frac{(\log n)^c}{n})$ for some $c>1$ leads to a sparse graph.
-The RDPG model contains the (positive semideifinite) Stochastic Block Model (SBM), Degree corrected SBM, and mixed membership SBM as special cases \cite{athreya2017statistical,rubin2022statistical}.
-The SBM and its extensions are random graph models with a latent community structure which have been extensively studied in the literature \cite{hll83,rcy11,lei2015consistency,pc15,athreya2017statistical,paul2020random}.
+The RDPG model contains the (positive semidefinite) Stochastic Block Model (SBM), Degree corrected SBM, and mixed membership SBM as special cases \citep{athreya2017statistical,rubin2022statistical}.
+The SBM and its extensions are random graph models with a latent community structure which have been extensively studied in the literature \citep{hll83,rcy11,lei2015consistency,pc15,athreya2017statistical,paul2020random}.

-We assume that the observed nodal covariates $Z_i$s do not directly affect the formation of the network, and are therefore not part of the network generating process in Equation \eqref{RDPG}.
+As stated earlier, we assume that the observed nodal covariates $Z_i$s do not directly affect the network formation and are, therefore, not part of the network generating process in Equation \eqref{RDPG}.
 However, the unobserved latent variables $U_i$s are correlated with the observed covariates $Z_i$s, the network links $A_{ij}$s, as well as the outcomes of the previous time point $Y_{i,t-1}$.
-Therefore controlling for $U_i$s are important in both determining the network influence as well as the effect of the covariates $Z$.
+Therefore, controlling for $U_i$s is important in determining both the network influence and the effect of the covariates $Z$.
 In the RDPG model, since $P_{ij} = U_iU_j^T$, the probability of a connection between nodes $i$ and $j$ depends on their positions $U_i$ and $U_j$ on the underlying latent space.
-Nodes which are closer to each other in terms of direction (angular coordinate) are more likely to have a higher dot product and consequently higher propensity to form ties.
-Therefore the variables $U_i$s can capture the unobserved characteristics of the individuals which leads to the selections of network ties.
+Nodes that are closer to each other in terms of direction (angular coordinate) are more likely to have a higher dot product and, consequently, higher propensity to form ties.
+Therefore, the variables $U_i$s can capture the unobserved characteristics of the individuals, which leads to the selection of network ties.